noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/7/2021 16:00 it's just 30 minutes that I seat down in my office to start to work and **Francesca** doesn't stop to torture me.
 She says: "this is why you drink a coffee".
 This moron is a totally addicted.
 Help me.

+- 4/7/2021 19:17 **Francesca** that works with all the Italians mafia use them to menace me about my work and saying that i'll have to pay bribes.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)